lonerzzz/COOQL/README.md

 ## Using COOQL

-So here is how you use COOQL:

-Assuming the dependencies are met:
+So here is how you use COOQL assuming the following dependencies are met:

 ```
 asm-4.0.jar